 |Payments received or postmarked after November 1st or after will be returned to sender unpaid.|

 |Unpaid taxes are turned over to Rensselaer County and are turned over to Rensselaer County and subject to an additional 7% penalty.
 Please call Rensselaer County Bureau of Finance, (518) 270-2754 or (518) 270-2755 regarding delinquent taxes after November 15, 2023.

 |*If penalty is due and not received, your payment will returned unpaid.|

 |RETURNED CHECKS WILL BE SUBJECT TO A PROCESSING FEE.|

-Send a temporary address change to the tax collector, at firstname.lastname@example.org.
-This will allow a temporary address change in order to return a receipt of taxes paid to the correct address.
+The school tax collector does not have the authority to change addresses or names on school tax bills.
 To assure future tax bills have your current mailing address, send changes to the Rensselaer County Bureau of Tax Services, 1600 Seventh Ave, Troy, NY 12180, or call (518) 270-2780.
 You should also send your new address to your Town assessor (contact info below).

 CONTACT YOUR TOWN ASSESSOR

 Please remember that the school acts as the “collector” of taxes.
 Questions or concerns regarding assessments or exemptions should be directed to the assessor of the town in which your property is located: (See FAQ’s regarding STAR)